60 Years of Godzilla

 ON GODZILLA’S BREATH: In the original film, and in the first sequel, Godzilla breathes a sort of radioactive smoke, which is toxic and causes buildings, tanks, planes and people to burst into flames.
 This smoke effect was achieved in-camera, without the use of opticals.
 Beginning with the third film, which was KING KONG VS. GODZILLA, the monster breathes a laser-like glowing “fire,” which was achieved with animation effects, added in post production.
 When breathing his signature fire, Godzilla’s back fins and tail glow with the same light.
 It was this standard that was kept in all the remaining Godzilla films, with the exception of only one—the first American remake of 1998, in which the creature does not breathe anything but toxic air, which happens to ignite in one scene when set off by an exploding car.

 Nine years after the final Showa film, the series re-booted in 1984 with THE RETURN OF GODZILLA.
 (Ten years later if you count the film’s American release as gospel, where it is known as GODZILLA 1985.)
 It was a direct sequel to the original 1955 film, and was far more serious in tone than most of the original Showa sequels had been.
 This kicked off an all-new continuity that re-imagined everything in the Toho Studios monster canon, including all the other heroes and villains from the Showa series, such as King Ghidora and Mothra.
 This cycle of films continued through 1997, and was known as the HEISEI SERIES.
 While not exactly aimed at pre-teenagers, these films were every bit as crazy as the Showa series in their own gloriously over-the-top way, inspired by pop culture trends at the time, from John Woo action to James Cameron sci-fi, to anime mecha-madness and even Indiana Jones!
 In the Heisei era, Godzilla is re-conceptualized as a villainous “anti-hero,” with each film’s key battle organized around the imminent threat of the monster, whereas in the Showa series, he was usually cast as a clear ally to mankind.
 At the end of each film, Godzilla is barely defeated and/or driven away, and eventually a “G-Force” is established in Japan, as a constant militarized deterrent against the monster.
 As with the Showa series, there are no ongoing human characters, with a fresh cast of actors appearing in each new film.
 While rich in striking visuals and much more inventive and creative than any previous Godzilla offerings, the plotlines of the Heisei series were sometimes wildly contradictory and convoluted.
 For example, in GODZILLA VS. KING GHIDORA, a creative but illogical time travel plot re-invented Godzilla in the present day, giving him an essentially all-new origin that technically bypassed the entire 1955 film altogether, invalidating it’s storyline.
 Other drawbacks of the Heisei series were the soundtracks.
 Of all seven films made in this era, only three had original scores, which were each superb additions to the canon.
+The score for THE RETURN OF GODZILLA is particularly emotive and epic, ranking among the best soundtracks ever created for a genre film.
 The other films were filled with recycled “needle-drop” cues culled from previous Showa Series films, all composed by legendary Godzilla maestro Akira Ifukube.
 In the final film of the Heisei era, GODZILLA VS. DESTROYAH, the monster is killed off for good, ending the series definitively.

 An attempt was then made by Americans in 1998 to completely re-invent Godzilla, in both look and concept.
 This became a much-hyped Hollywood “event film,” called simply GODZILLA, starring Mathew Brodrick and directed by Roland Emmerich.
 The film proved a disaster with fans and critics, though the film did well in release.
 Plans for two sequels were scrapped and, instead, an animated TV series was produced.
 This may be one of the only instances in film history where a financially successful re-launch of a popular series was abandoned, simply because of negative fan reaction.
 In the film, Godzilla is a large creature who wrecks New York City, but is shorn of his many trademarks, including the signature radioactive death breath.
 The design was also radically different than in previous films and computer graphics were used to depict him almost exclusively.
 While there are some impressive action sequences, as in a helicopter attack/chase through the canyons of downtown NYC, the film falls short short of it’s higher ideals, due to a weak script and thin characters.

 The screen rights reverted to Toho and they began the MILLENNIUM SERIES in 2000, which ran for only 5 years, and consisted of “stand alone” Godzilla adventures, all of them unrelated as sequels, with the exception of two.
 This allowed the creators to run wild with new ideas, and re-design the look of Godzilla from film to film.
 In the last entry, GODZILLA FINAL WARS, the 1998 Americanized re-design of Godzilla was re-trademarked as a new character called simply Zilla (“They took the GOD out of GODZILLA,” said the director) and adopted by Toho as an official member of the canon monster family.
 These films were wildly varied in tone and intent, some more traditional Godzilla Vs. Whatever stories, others (such as FINAL WARS) brazenly eccentric in ideal and execution.
-The director of WARS was Ruyhei Kitumura, a new wave auteur of kung-fu/horror/action cinema, and his obsessions show through in stark relief.
+The director of WARS was Ruyhei Kitumura, a new wave auteur of kung-fu/horror/action cinema, and his obsessions show through in berserk relief.
 After that one in 2004, Toho announced they would pay tribute to the Showa era by not making another Godzilla film for 10 years—and they even proved themselves by destroying the water stage on their studio backlot that was used to film all of Godzilla’s most memorable battle scenes.

 Keeping their promise, there was no Godzilla for 10 years.
 Until this year.
 Which marked the arrival of the most lavish and expensive film production yet created in any of the eras, made and marketed with a budget well north of 250 million.
 This was the newest American attempt at the character, now known among fans as GODZILLA 2014, produced by Legendary Pictures and Warner Brothers.
 This time, a director and writers were employed who knew better than to re-invent the wheel.
 While it has its own share of problems (thin characters, too much talking, not enough Godzilla in his own film), it was generally well-received as a faithful and reverent update of a classic character.
 In the film, Godzilla resumes his role as a heroic defender of mankind, no longer the marauding city-masher of the original 1955 movie or the anti-hero of the Heisei and Millennium eras.
 It is, to date, the most successful film in the entire history of the character.
 This ensures many more entries in the American series offshoot.
 Whether Toho adopts this cycle of films as an official “era” in the Godzilla canon remains to be seen, but the film was a smash-hit in Japan.